kammitama5/kammitama5.github.io/_posts/2023-08-01-Tuesday-August-1st.md

 from time to time) and left his bag of sunchips lying around, so I ate them, because there weren't any more left in the snacks area.
 I was telling someone that "I had to settle for Pommersheim's sun chips" that he left and then I saw him looking over at me, surprised (So that's where they went! haha).
-- I was given permission to eat them because apparently Pommersheim also took a bottle of water and forgot he was drinking it and just dunk it over his head instead or something, I heard.
+- I was given permission to eat them because apparently Pommersheim also took a bottle of water and forgot he was drinking it and just dunked it over his head instead or something, I heard.
 So the sun chips were pretty much a go, everyone said, as they didn't think he would come back for them.
 - It is very fun here!
 And there are mathematicians who walk around bare-footed, write on